uwhackweek/hackweeks-as-a-service/docs/training/technology/data-management.md

 ## Guidelines for Tutorials

+Try to use the smallest amount of data possible for your tutorial.
+If your tutorial starts with downloading data from a remote location, keep in mind that it may take longer than usual if hundreds of participants are accessing the same datasets simultaneously.
+Below we provide recommendations for common data volumes.

 ### <10MB
 If your tutorial just needs a small image, or tabular data like a `.csv` file, go ahead and add it to the repository along with your tutorial code.